scalabridge/docs/sites/en/learn-to-code/input_and_output.md

 # LAB: Full Name

-* Write a program named `name.rb` that asks two things:
+* Write a program named `name.scala` that asks two things:
   1. Your first name
   2. Your last name
 * Then it says hello to the user by her *full name*.
-* Run the program by typing `ruby name.rb` on the command line.
+* Run the program by typing:
+    scalac name.scala
+    scala HelloFriend

 # CONGRATULATIONS!